“…to prepare young people to make ethical and moral choices over their lifetimes…”

 Nick Giuffre, volunteer Vice President of Development for Chester County Boy Scouts, highlighted the milestone in history for our Boy Scout Council.
 "It is the first new program campus to be developed by and for Chester County Council since the 1920s," Nick said.
 "PARC will serve as a vital hub for Scouts, volunteers, and community members…."

-Construction on the Daniel Tabas Family Program Center is expected to finish in late 2019.
+Construction on the Daniel Tabas Family Program Center is expected to finish in mid 2020.
 HL Wiker, Inc. will restart the grading of the campus in summer of 2019 to prepare for the new building construction.

 Since 1919, Chester County Council has been delivering the mission of the Boy Scouts of America through partnerships with community organizations in Chester County, PA, and in the northwestern corner of Cecil County, MD.